kailash-manasarovar/statement/docs/index.md

 - How I have been the subject of a [porn fatwa](timeline/early-years/2003.md#porn-fatwa) since at least 2003, issued by UK criminal gangs; the Adams family and possibly others.
 - How, in Dénia itself, criminal gangs hacked my home network, mobile phones, and laptops - including gaining access to my work laptops from three different companies via my [home router](timeline/2024/march/1-12.md#reporting-hacking-to-polygon-labs).
+- How, in Dénia itself between February 2022 and June 2023, I starred in a [*switcheroo* porn conspiracy](crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) in which I was drugged and tricked into believing that four or more men were the same one male calling themselves Vidal Sastre Sanchez Hornero, all of them switching roles regular while acting as trumpet teacher for children at the school as well as me and paid by and working for the Spanish-tax-payer's government-funded conservatory of Dénia.
 - How previously, in the UK, criminal gangs had been monitoring all my online activity for decades and probably my family's too.
 - How criminals targeted other family members, and [even other UK Lockerbie families](timeline/early-years/2006.md#lockerbie), for their share of Lockerbie compensation.
 - As the porn fatwa gathered momentum, teachers, staff, students (including children), and others centered at the conservatory of Dénia were able to justify vicious and relentless cyber-stalking and gang-stalking and seemed to very much enjoy this.